Is Butyrate an Antistat?

 However, without additives, no clear, rigid transparent tube meets the criteria for “static dissipative.”

-Transparent Butyrate falls into the “insulative” category: but do to its plasticizer and moderate water absorption, it is more dissipative than acrylics, polycarbonates, PETG, and PVC as shown below.
+Transparent Butyrate falls into the lower echelon category of “insulative;" but due to its plasticizer and moderate water absorption, it is less insulative than acrylics, polycarbonates, PETG, and PVC as shown below.
+And as humidity increases butyrate enters the category of "antistat" due to butyrate's water absorption.

 |Ohms Per Square||Material||Description|